rssoftwareab/arrigo-support/docs/support/index.md

 Excellent article that explains how to configure your scheduled task.
 See [How do I set a Windows scheduled task to run in the background?](https://stackoverflow.com/questions/6568736/how-do-i-set-a-windows-scheduled-task-to-run-in-the-background)

+## Controllers Web swipe does not work on panel PC

+### Question
+Controller Web touch scroll does not work on DP156NX panel pc.
+However if a mouse is installed it all works fine.

+### Answer
+To enable touch events add --touch-events as an argument in Target of the shortcut to your Chrome browser.

+Chrome shortcut > Properties >
+Target: "C:\Program Files\Google\Chrome\Application\chrome.exe" --touch-events